 Best line: “That’s where that scar came from! / From sexing a bush!”

-Best line: Josh telling Rebecca, “I feel you with me,” then pulling out her old letter from camp.
+Best line: In the original, Josh telling Rebecca, “I feel you with me,” then pulling out her old letter from camp.
 Awww!

 Vincent Rodriguez III is unquestionably the show’s best dancer, but Josh songs tend to be the show’s weakest.
 This Karate Kid–meets–Footloose bit is a prime example: no lyrical content, but killer moves.